 Asylum seekers are entitled to access the labour market, without limitations on the nature of employment they may seek.
-In terms of the Reception Regulations this access should be granted no later than 9 months following the lodging of the asylum application, Malta issues ‘employment licences’ for asylum seekers, the duration of which varies from 3 months for asylum seekers whose application is initially rejected to 6 months for those whose application is still pending.
-Fees are payable for new licences and for every renewal.
+In terms of the Reception Regulations, this access should be granted no later than nine months following the lodging of the asylum application.
+In practice, asylum-seekers are authorised to work immediately.

 In practice, employers are deterred from applying for the permits because of their short-term nature and the administrative burden associated with the application, particularly in comparison to the employment of other migrants.

-Asylum seekers who are not detained face a number of difficulties, namely: language obstacles, limited or no academic or professional background, intense competition with refugees and other migrants, limited or seasonal employment opportunities.
-Asylum seekers from sub-Saharan Africa are especially vulnerable to exploitation and abuse; issues highlighted include low wages, unpaid wages, long working hours, irregular work, unsafe working conditions and employment in the shadow economy.
+Asylum seekers, even if not detained, face a number of difficulties, namely: language obstacles, limited or no academic or professional background, intense competition with refugees and other migrants, and limited or seasonal employment opportunities.
+Asylum seekers from sub-Saharan Africa or Asia are especially vulnerable to exploitation and abuse.
+Issues highlighted include low wages, unpaid wages, long working hours, irregular work, unsafe working conditions, and employment in the shadow economy.
 Furthermore, applicants are not permitted to obtain a driving licence.

 A number of vocational training courses are available to asylum seekers, some also targeting this specific population group.
 In recent years JobsPlus, the national employment agency, implemented several AMIF projects targeting asylum-seekers and protection beneficiaries and focusing on language training and job placement.
 Organisations such as Integra Foundation, KOPIN or Ħal Far Outreach try to offer support with CV Writing and Job Search support.
 JRS also organised an empowerment workshop in 2020, specifically looking at skills for employability.
 The Migrant Advice Unit (MAU) at AWAS assists residents with updating a CV and looking for work and JRS also offers this service.